 Netflix Inc.

-Netflix offers advertisers unparalleled access to a massive, highly engaged global audience in a premium, brand-safe streaming environment with exclusive original content.
-Its ad-supported tier delivers targeted video advertising at scale across one of the world's most recognized entertainment brands.
+Netflix offers advertisers unparalleled access to a massive, highly engaged global audience in a premium, brand-safe streaming environment, backed by rich first-party subscriber data and iconic original content.

 At a glance